JohnWeisz/TypedJSON/readme.md

 > A snapshot for a "RC" of 1.0 (includes breaking changes) is now available under the [v1-experimental folder](https://github.com/JohnWeisz/TypedJSON/tree/master/v1-experimental).
-This is the raw source only, and although there might be issues, we found TypedJSON to work flawlessly in [AudioNodes](https://audionodes.com/), which is a sufficiently complex application for typed object-tree serialization.
+This is the raw source only, and although there might be issues, we found TypedJSON to work flawlessly in [AudioNodes](https://audionodes.com/), which is a sufficiently complex application for typed object serialization.

 # TypedJSON